-The DROP lump sum payment may be paid directly to you (taxes will be withheld) or it may be rolled over to your 457 Deferred Compensation Plan, IRA or other qualified plan.
+The DROP lump sum payment may be paid directly to you (taxes will be withheld) or it may be rolled over to an IRA or other qualified plan.
 You may also elect to rollover all, or a portion, of the lump sum payment.
 Taxes may be deferred if you roll over your lump sum to a qualified plan; please consult a financial advisor if you have questions.
 If you elect to rollover any portion of your lump sum payment, you must complete the appropriate forms before the payment can be made.